Energy Conservation Services

 - Received $621,000 in utility rebates since 2007.

-- Purchased 17 percent of electricity from renewable sources in FY 2013 -- up from 12 percent the previous fiscal year.
+- Purchased 17 percent of electricity from renewable sources in fiscal year 2013 -- up from 12 percent the previous fiscal year.

 - Has 42 Smart Buildings -- facilities in which building automation systems and advanced metering systems reside on the GSA IT Network to allow for real-time building performance monitoring and energy-saving operational changes.